 Until the day that Bramble and Glimmer’s detente shattered.
 While entertaining their beloved charge, who was enjoying an amuse- bouche of peaches and peas from her high chair throne, Bramble caught just the tip of Glimmer’s wing.

-Although no harm was done, the fairy was incensed.
+Although no harm was done, the fairy was furious.
 Seeking retribution, Glimmer grabbed a handful of whiskers and yanked.
 Bramble howled but before he could swat back, Glimmer zipped away, hovering directly over the high chair.

 Bramble leapt.